nrfconnect/sdk-nrf/samples/openthread/coap_server/README.rst

 Running OpenThread CLI commands
 -------------------------------

-You can connect to any of the Simple CoAP Server or Simple CoAP Client nodes through a serial port.
+You can connect to any of the Simple CoAP Server or Simple CoAP Client nodes with a terminal emulator |ANSI|.
 For more details, see :ref:`putty`.

 Once the serial connection is ready, you can run OpenThread CLI commands.